Skip to content

 This toolchain allows cross-compiling binaries for Linux from various platforms.
 It can be used to produce binaries which don't dynamically link libc, by statically linking musl's libc implementation.

-The supported target and execution platforms are:
+The supported execution platforms are:

 • Linux x86_64